-The Carey Business School is often contacted by private agencies and organizations with information regarding a variety of need-based and merit scholarships, grants and fellowships they offer.
-We maintain a list of these external funding opportunities on this Scholarship e-Bulletin board.
+The Johns Hopkins Carey Business School is often contacted by private agencies and organizations with information regarding a variety of need-based and merit scholarships, grants and fellowships they offer.
+We maintain a list of these external funding opportunities on this scholarship e-bulletin board.

 If you are awarded an outside scholarship, please contact us so that we may congratulate you and update our records to reflect your accomplishments.

-The District of Columbia Chapter of the Accounting and Finance Women's Alliance offers an undergraduate/graduate scholarship opportunity for $1,500.
+The D.C.
+Chapter of the Accounting and Finance Women's Alliance offers an undergraduate/graduate scholarship opportunity for $1,500.
 The scholarship is offered to those majoring in accounting or finance and must have and maintain a cumulative GPA of 3.0.

-The Asian Women in Business Scholarship encourages and promotes exceptional Asian female students, who are U.S. Citizens, who have demonstrated scholarship, leadership, community service, and/or entrepreneurship.
-Visit their site for criteria and more information.
+The Asian Women in Business Scholarship encourages and promotes exceptional Asian female students who are U.S. Citizens and who have demonstrated scholarship, leadership, community service, and/or entrepreneurship.

-The Association of Government Accountants (AGA) is the premier association, which advances government accountability.
+The Association of Government Accountants is the premier association for advancing government accountability.
 AGA provides quality education and professional development and certification.
-The Baltimore Chapter AGA created two, $1000, scholarships for students pursuing degrees in a financial management related discipline at local colleges and universities.
+The Baltimore chapter AGA created two $1,000 scholarships for students pursuing degrees in a financial management related discipline at local colleges and universities.

-The Association of Latino Professionals for America seeks to empower latino leaders.
-Visit their website for more information.
+The Association of Latino Professionals for America seeks to empower Latino leaders.

-The American Association of University Women offers highly competitive fellowships and grants ranging from $2,000 to $12,000 annually to female international students studying in the United States.
-Some fellowships are available for minority women who are U.S. citizens or permanent residents.
+The American Association of University Women offers highly competitive fellowships and grants ranging from $2,000 to $12,000 annually to female international students studying in the U.S. Some fellowships are available for minority women who are U.S. citizens or permanent residents.

-The American Indian Graduate Center offers fellowships to native American students who are eligible for need-based financial aid.
-Their Accenture Graduate Fellowship is for $15,000.
+The American Indian Graduate Center offers fellowships to Native American students who are eligible for need-based financial aid.
+Their Accenture Graduate Fellowship awards a student $15,000.

-A $500 stipend which will be awarded to a current full-time U.S. graduate business student with a demonstrated interest in entrepreneurship.
-The award will be paid directly to the student, and can be used for any expenses related to education, including but not limited to tuition, room, board, books, or commuting expenses.
+This is a $500 stipend which will be awarded to a current full time U.S. graduate business student with a demonstrated interest in entrepreneurship.
+The award will be paid directly to the student and can be used for any expenses related to education, including but not limited to tuition, room, board, books, or commuting expenses.

 The DE-DC-MD Association of Student Financial Aid Administrators has established a scholarship fund to award $1,000 annually for one student per member state who will attend an eligible institution within each member state.
 Applicants must demonstrate financial needs and meet minimum GPA requirements.

-The Hispanic Scholarship Fund (HSF) is one of the nation's leading organization supporting Hispanic higher education.
+The Hispanic Scholarship Fund is one of the nation's leading organizations supporting Hispanic higher education.
 Scholarships range from $1,000 t $15,000.
 Applicants must be of Hispanic heritage and be enrolled full-time.

 The Korean American Scholarship Foundation awards numerous scholarships of $500 or more to Korean American full-time college students across the country.